-Preparing For Your Residential Addiction Treatment
+Preparing For Your Addiction Treatment

-The decision to come to residential addiction treatment is born out of courage, love, and commitment to creating a better future for you and your loved ones.
+The decision to come to an addiction treatment is born out of courage, love, and commitment to creating a better future for you and your loved ones.
 As you get ready to begin your journey toward recovery, it is common to struggle with both big and small questions about preparing for your time in treatment.
 How will I tell my sister?
 Should I tell her?
 Can I bring my vitamins and prescription meds?
 Is it fair of me to take so much time for myself?
 Do I need to bring toothpaste?

-A lot of these questions can be answered by exploring the following resources addressing some of the most common concerns people have about preparing for residential addiction treatment.
+A lot of these questions can be answered by exploring the following resources addressing some of the most common concerns people have about preparing for addiction treatment.
 And if they aren’t, we encourage you to reach out to us with your individual concerns.

 What to Pack

 If this is your first time in treatment, you may be wondering what you should bring with you to treatment.
 This guide offers helpful tips for what you should and shouldn’t pack.

 How to Tell People You Are Going to Addiction Treatment

 Telling people you are going to addiction treatment can be an intimidating but valuable process.
 Choosing the right approach for you regarding how and to whom you tell allows you to share the news in an honest and positive way.

 The Importance of Taking This Time for Yourself